owhite/OTHER/scrap.md

 ### Notes on how the code works.

-For background, in the main branch of ODrive, when the user is using the main branch and calls AXIS_STATE_ENCODER_INDEX_SEARCH, these steps occur:
+For background, in the main branch of ODrive, when the ODrive is calibrated and the user calls AXIS_STATE_ENCODER_INDEX_SEARCH, these steps occur:

-* the motor has to be calibrated
-* the firmware changes state
+* The firmware changes state
 * Encoder::run_index_search() --> Axis::run_lockin_spin()
-* does an open-loop (no current control) slow rotation in one direction.
+* It runs a slow rotation in one direction.
-* When the index pin (Z) goes low, it triggers the enc_index_cb() function via an interrupt
+* The function enc_index_cb() triggers an interupt when the index pin (Z) goes low
-* when that happens it sets the current position as 0 counts
+* The sets the current position at 0.

 In ODrive-Endstops